How to Split Profit in a Partnership: A Guide for Small Businesses

 3. Outstanding Partner Loans – Some partnerships have granted loans to partners which remain outstanding at the end of the tax year, so no profits are split and the partner’s share is credited to their loan balance.

-Once you and your partners are in accordance, then you are ready to start your business and generate profits to split with your partner as agreed.
+Once you and your partners are in agreement, then you’re ready to start your business and generate profits to split with your partner as agreed.

 Related Articles